Illustration

 Scripture

-Even to your old age and gray hairs I am he, I am he who will sustain you.
-I have made you and I will carry you; I will sustain you and I will rescue you.
+Even to old age I am He, and even to gray hairs I will carry you.
+I have made, and I will bear.
+Yes, I will carry, and will deliver.

 Devotional